redpesk-common/afb-libhelpers/wrap-json.md

 ==================

-The facility wrap-json is based on the pack/unpack API on the libray jansson.
+The facility wrap-json is based on the pack/unpack API on the library jansson.
 The two chapters below are copied from the documentation of jansson library copyrighted by Petri Lehtinen (see at end).